ecnepsnai/uptimed/README.md

 # uptime

-Uptime is a simple golang application that can be used to monitor and alert on server reboots.
+Uptime is a simple Rust application that can be used to monitor and alert on server reboots.

-At a configured freuqney is writes the current time to a specified file.
+At a configured frequency is writes the current time to a specified file.
 When the application starts up it reads that file and will post a discord notification saying that the server has booted and was last running at the date of the last heartbeat.